Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 Article 20.
 Process of Proceedings

 After receipt of the submissions, the Arbitration Tribunal or the sole arbitrator must determine, on its sole discretion, whether or not the dispute can be resolved based on the documents alone, or it is necessary to call the parties to appear at a hearing.
 For such purpose the Tribunal may call for an initial procedural hearing, at which the schedule for other submissions, if any, and for hearings, if any, as well as other procedural matters shall be discussed with and/or communicated to the parties, either directly or through the BANI Secretariat.

 2. Procedural rulings

 The Tribunal shall, subject to these Rules, have full authority to determine the procedure and to make such rulings as it deems appropriate, which rulings shall be binding upon the parties.
-If the Tribunal deems it necessary, it may draw up Terms of Reference to be signed by the Tribunal and the parties.
-In any case the Secretary of the Tribunal shall take minutes of the proceedings and rulings of the Tribunal, which minutes, when signed by the Tribunal, shall constitute conclusive documentation of the proceedings.
+The Arbitration Tribunal or the sole arbitrator shall draw up Terms of Reference to be signed by the Arbitration Tribunal or the sole arbitrator and the parties.
+In any case the Secretary of the Tribunal shall take minutes of the proceedings and rulings of the Tribunal, which minutes, when signed by the Arbitration Tribunal or the sole arbitrator, shall constitute conclusive documentation of the proceedings.